Releases @ TCC

 SOUTH HAMPTON ROADS, Va. – (April 3, 2006) – Tidewater Community College has won five awards - three golds, a silver and a bronze - in the 2005 National Council for Marketing & Public Relations (NCMPR) Paragon Awards competition.

 TCC won a gold award each for a TV ad series on emergency responder and engineers, a trucking program handbook, and a brochure series.
-The college took a silver award for a new design for a workforce development folder and a bronze award for a single TV spot on emergency responders.
+The college took a silver award for a new design for a Workforce Solutions folder and a bronze award for a single TV spot on emergency responders.

 NCMPR received more than 1,900 entries from over 300 two-year colleges from across the United States, Canada and Scotland.